akornatskyy/wheezy.template/doc/userguide.rst

 Preprocessor
 ------------

-The :py:class:`~wheezy.template.preprocessor.Preprocessor` process templates with syntax for preprocessor engine and vary runtime templates (with runtime engine factory) by some key function that is context driven.
+The :py:class:`~wheezy.template.preprocessor.Preprocessor` processes templates with syntax for the preprocessor engine and varying runtime templates (with runtime engine factory) by some key function that is context driven.
 Here is an example::